coin-or/python-mip/README.md

 * written in modern statically typed Python 3 (requires Python 3.5 or newer).

+## Examples

+Many Python-MIP examples are documented at https://python-mip.readthedocs.io/en/latest/examples.html

+The code of these examples can be downloaded at https://github.com/coin-or/python-mip/tree/master/examples

 ## Documentation

-The Documentation for Python-MIP is available at: https://python-mip.readthedocs.io/en/latest/
+The full Python-MIP documentation is available at https://python-mip.readthedocs.io/en/latest/

 A PDF version is also available: